porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 test('renders a headline from Porsche Design System', async () => {
     const {getByText} = render(<SingleComponent/>);
-    const headLineElement = getByText('Show single mock usage');
+    const headLineElement = getByText('Some headline');
     expect(headLineElement).toBeInTheDocument();
 });
 ```

-Use this solution until **Creat React App** upgrades to a newer **jsdom** version, which
+Use this solution until **Creat React App** upgrades to a newer **jsdom** version which provides support for **Web Components**.
-provides support for **webcomponents**.
 In the meantime we keep providing mocks.

-You find detailed information on how to use mock functions in jest [here](https://jestjs.io/docs/en/mock-functions.html).
+You find detailed information on how to use mock functions in **Jest** [here](https://jestjs.io/docs/en/mock-functions.html).

-We also provide test examples in our example-project.
-You can find them in the `App.test.js`.
+We also provide test examples in our [sample integration project](https://github.com/porscheui/sample-integration-react/blob/master/src/tests/App.test.tsx).